canonical/candid/docs/configuration.md

-Identity Manager Configuration
+Candid Configuration
 ==============================

 Introduction
 ------------
-This document describes the configuration options for an identity manager.
+This document describes the configuration options for the Candid identity server.

 Configuration File
 ------------------
-The identity manager loads its configuration at startup from a yaml file.
+Candid loads its configuration at startup from a YAML file.
 In a usual installation this file is stored in /etc/candid/config.yaml.
 An example configuration file is: